-What are the best geography programs of 2020?
+What are the best geography programs?
 Here are our top 5:

 |1||University of Florida||Gainesville, FL|

 |5||University of Nebraska Omaha||Omaha, NE|

 Located in Gainesville, the University of Florida offers an online bachelor's degree in geography that prepares graduates for careers as cartographers, community developers, environmental education specialists, and geographic information systems officers.

 Students learn career skills related to geographic information systems and aerial photo interpretation.
 The program also covers spatial analysis, computer-based cartography, and remote sensing.